rozanski/bcs_spa14/demo/java/README.md

 ### Verify your Setup
 You should run the Java unit tests to make sure everything is installed correctly.

-Start the Demo HTTP server as described below, and then in another console run the following command.
+Start the Demo HTTP server as described below, and then in another console run one of the following commands.

     ant -e unittest
+    ant -e unittest-debug

 Note that the Dropbox tests take 10 seconds or so to complete.